azheng987/azheng_ws/src/ivaHandy/README.md

 sudo usermod -aG dialout $USER
 ```

-Turn on Handy by pressing the switch located on the breadboard so that the dot is pushed down.
+Turn on real-world Handy by pressing the switch located on the breadboard so that the dot is pushed down.
 See the circled area.
 ![IMG_2243](https://github.com/azheng987/azheng_ws/assets/53787993/dd0f6739-4662-44b3-9ee9-8d6ab33398a5)

-In a terminal, run the following commands:
+Ensure you are in the root folder (azheng_ws).
+In a bash terminal, run the following commands:
 ```bash
 source devel/setup.bash
 catkin build